-You’ve probably never been to Zakynthos before – but Olea All Suite Hotel is your cue to change that.
-This sand-and-pearl-coloured hillside hideaway has romantic rooms, a star spa and a trio of restaurants up its sleeve.
-Its modern, minimalist sleeping quarters are hidden away amid olive trees and an abundance of native greenery.
+Follow in the footsteps of the Venetians – who nicknamed Zakynthos ‘the Flower of the Levant’ – and bed down at modern, minimalist Olea All Suites Hotel, which has a star spa, romantic rooms and a trio of ravishing restaurants up its sleeve.
+This sand-and-pearl-hued hillside hideaway is tucked away amid olive trees and an abundance of native greenery.
 Glimpses of the Ionian Sea and the lagoon-like pool provide incentives to get out of bed (at least occasionally).
-Let the madding crowds hog Zante’s infamous resorts; after one night at Olea All Suite Hotel, you’ll understand why the island was nicknamed ‘the Flower of the Levant’ by the Venetians.
+Let the madding crowds hog Zante’s busier spots; there’s no crime in spending your whole holiday here.

 Get this when you book through us: